richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 * (5) and (7) are in conflict.
 If SINs are very secure, why not use them as the basis for security checkpoints?
 * Unclear how changes of name are handled (re: (1))
 * Unclear how (4) and (5) go together - why can't you just pick up someone else's SIN?
+* How does the encoding in (1) work in such a way that the KE beat cop can decode it but your team's decker can't?

 {{% /alert %}}